purpleidea/flabbergast/flabbergast-manual.md

 The language is sufficiently flexible that most of the things that would need reflection can be done using features of the language.
 Since frames can be introspected, there's no need to have Java/C#-style reflection of classes.
 Reflecting on templates is rather unhelpful since they contain the attribute expressions can't be converted into callable functions.

-Converting strings to executable code is a rather undesirable prospect.
+Converting strings to executable code is a rather undesirable prospect (_i.e._, `eval`).
 Again, since the language is meant to be embedded in other systems, there may be security implications to loading code from untrusted sources.

 The more restricted version of this is allowing strings to be used for lookup.
 In some situations, this is useful, but the desired behaviour can usually be accomplished with: